What insurance group is my Volkswagen in?

 Several things can help to reduce the cost of your Volkswagen insurance, regardless of your driving history, age or location.
 Some things you can do are:

-Add a named driver.
-Having another driver on the policy with a good driving history can reduce your costs, especially if you're a younger driver.
-With just one driver on a policy, the average premium is £7252.
-This decreases to £5552 with a named driver.
+Having another driver on the policy with a good driving history can reduce your costs by up to 23%2.
 You'll need to make sure you're honest about who the main driver is though.
 If not, you'll be seen to be 'fronting' which is illegal and will be likely to invalidate your policy.

 What insurance can I get for my Volkswagen?